 - Many different categories (to attract more entries).

 - Acceptance of self-published books.
-(I have nothing against self-publishing — I've self-published many books myself — but it's odd for a contest to accept them right along with traditionally published books.)
+(I have nothing against self-publishing — I've self-published many books myself, and have continued to do so even after I began getting published traditionally — but it's odd for a contest to accept them right along with traditionally published books.)

 - Acceptance of books published in any year, even though it's an annual contest.